deaconkoh/AI-Powered-Transport-Analytical-Board/README.md

 ---

-## 2. Local Development Setup (Mock Data)
+## 3. Local Development Setup (Mock Data)

 This section details how to run the application locally for feature development and testing the user interface logic.

-### 2.1 Generate Traffic Data Assets
+### 3.1 Generate Traffic Data Assets

-We generate decoupled, memory-optimized data files to simulate the output of the full AWS ETL pipeline.
+We generate decoupled, memory-optimized data files to simulate the output of the full AWS ETL pipeline locally.

 1.  **Install Dependencies:** Ensure core data packages are available.
     ```bash